Design Notes, Episode 6

 Coming soon: In the seventh episode of Design Notes, Liam speaks with game designer, professor, and philosopher Bennett Foddy about positioning video games at the intersection of software and art, using frustration as a design pattern, and who Getting Over It was made for.

-Want to say up-to-date with Google Design?
-Sign up for our newsletter and get the latest news delivered right to your inbox.
 Have feedback for Design Notes?
 Send an email and let us know what you think!